Areas of Focus

 Exploration1-Year-Olds are eager to learn about their world through exploration, whether playing with a new texture in the classroom's sensory bin or experimenting with water in our outdoor space.
-Teacher Karen provides them with ample opportunities to do so.
+Teachers Karen and Kirsten provide them with ample opportunities to do so.

 |

-PlayBeing play-based in her approach, Teacher Karen wholeheartedly believes that 1-year-olds and young children alike learn through play, so she sets up prompts throughout the classroom daily to encourage the children to engage (think: tape on the floor to imitate car lanes, babies positioned in a circle "playing" with classroom toys, etc).
+PlayBeing play-based in their approach, Teachers Karen and Kirsten wholeheartedly believe that 1-year-olds and young children alike learn through play, so they set up prompts throughout the classroom to encourage the children to engage (think: tape on the floor to imitate car lanes, babies positioned in a circle "playing" with classroom toys, etc).

 |